Pate's Grammar School

 Pate's Grammar School is a grammar school with academy status in Cheltenham, Gloucestershire, England.
 It caters for pupils aged 11 to 18.
 The school was founded with a fund bestowed to Corpus Christi College, Oxford, by Richard Pate in 1574.
 The school became co-educational in 1986, when Pate's Grammar School for Girls merged with Cheltenham Grammar School.

-Pate's has been awarded 'State Secondary School of the Year’ twice by The Sunday Times in their Good Schools Guide in 2012 and 2020.
-In 2013, the school was given an Outstanding judgement by Ofsted.
+Pate's has been awarded 'State Secondary School of the Year' twice by The Sunday Times in their Good Schools Guide in 2012 and 2020.
+In 2013, and again in 2024, the school was given an Outstanding judgement by Ofsted.

 Academic achievements

 At GCSE level in 2004, 100% of pupils entered earned five A* to C grades, and the school came twelfth in the BBC table of performance in A-/AS-Level.
-Again in 2005, 100% of pupils earned five A* to C grades at GCSE, and in 2006, 100% of pupils passed in at least seven subjects with grades A* to C. In 2008, more A* grades were achieved collectively than any other grade put together at GCSE level.
+Again in 2005, 100% of pupils earned five A* to C grades at GCSE, and in 2006, 100% of pupils passed in at least seven subjects with grades A* to C.

 The physics department was recognised as the best in the country in a survey published by The Observer in May 2006.

 In 2012 Pate's achieved the fourth best state secondary school results in the United Kingdom.
-It was also awarded with 'State Secondary School of the Year’.
+It was also awarded with 'State Secondary School of the Year'.
 In 2019 the school was ranked as one of the top secondary state schools in the UK with 95.6% of grades at A*-B at A-level and 87.5% of grades at 9-7 at GCSE.